+On the rare occasion, one might slip and fall into oncoming traffic.
+In this case, contact a Little Rock car accident lawyer.
 If you have been injured because of a hazardous condition on someone’s property, you may have the right to recover compensation for any injuries that were sustained.

 In a premises liability lawsuit, however, it is the victim’s burden to prove negligence in order to get compensated for their injuries.
 Negligence can be challenging to prove, especially in the case of a premises liability claim.
 Consequently, it is critical to get the legal assistance of an experienced Little Rock slip and fall lawyer as soon as possible to ensure that the accident is immediately investigated, crucial evidence is protected, and statute of limitations are adhered to.

 If You Were Injured On the Job

 Slip and fall accidents are one of the leading causes of workers’ compensation claims in Arkansas.
 While these accidents are typically covered under workers’ compensation insurance, worker’s compensation benefits don’t always cover all of the costs associated with a slip and fall accident.